 Pre-show Events and Competitions

-Before the rodeo kicks off, there are a number of pre-show events and activities that are ticketed or free for the public.
+Before the rodeo kicks off, there are several pre-show events and activities that are ticketed or free for the public.
 These include a massively popular Bar-B-Que competition, a 5K rodeo run, Best Bites Competition among some of Houston's best restaurants, a wine show, an auction, and a parade.

 Fun agriculture-related competitions for Houston students also take place during the rodeo, including a science fair, beef quiz bowl, and ag-robotics contest.